 Why can you see the moon in the daytime now?
-The full moon took place on June 2.
+The full moon took place on the night of June 27-28.
 That means the moon is now in a waning gibbous phase, rising after nightfall and setting in a westward direction after sunrise.
 This upcoming week, you can see the daytime moon in the morning sky.
-If you look for the moon at the same time every morning, you’ll see the moon climbing higher and higher up into the sky each day all week long.
+If you look for the moon at the same time every morning, you’ll see the moon climbing higher and higher up into the daytime sky each day all week long.

 People love to see the daytime moon.
 They wonder about it, and ask about it.
 Once, a reader in Kansas City wrote in with the name “children’s moon” to describe a moon visible during the day.
 She said this name stemmed from the idea that children can’t stay up at night late enough to see the moon when it appears only in darkness.